vatula/arcan/src/tools/netproxy/README.md

 First message sent of the channel, it's rude not to say hi.

 ### command = 1, shutdown
-The nice way of saying that everything is about to be shut down.
+The nice way of saying that everything is about to be shut down, remaining bytes may contain the 'last words' - user presentable message describing the the reason for the shutdown.

 ### command = 2, encryption negotiation
 - K(auth) : uint8[16]